pemcg/manageiq-automation-howto-guide/chapter15/provisioning_objects.md

 There are a number of useful attributes that we can read from the Request Object, including the requester (person) details, and we can set key/value pairs in the Options Hash to control the VM provisioning process itself.

-The Request Object has a number of useful methods that we can use...
+The Request Object has a number of useful methods that we can use:

 ```ruby
 miq_provision_request.add_tag